What Is Gamification?

 With a less formal and more creative attitude, you can evaluate a candidate from various angles and in-depth.
 Plus, it helps to identify soft skills.

-It’s also a terrific idea to provide excellent learning during the onboarding to create a sense of belonging and communicate the company’s core values.
+It’s also a terrific idea to provide excellent learning during your employee onboarding process to create a sense of belonging and communicate the company’s core values.

 Each stage of an employee ought to become something more compelling, or at least less tiresome.